immcantation/alakazam/docs/topics/getPositionQuality.md

 -------------------

 data
-:   An AIRR data.frame
+:   `data.frame` containing sequence data.

 sequence_id
-:   Name of the column in `data` with sequence identifiers.
+:   column in `data` with sequence identifiers.

 sequence
-:   Name of the column in `data` with sequence data.
+:   column in `data` with sequence data.

 quality_num
-:   Name of the column in `data` with quality scores (as strings of numeric values, comma separated) for `sequence`.
+:   column in `data` with quality scores (as strings of numeric values, comma separated) for `sequence`.